-Approved | | Comedy, Drama
+Not Rated | | Comedy, Drama

 A naive man is appointed to fill a vacancy in the United States Senate.
 His plans promptly collide with political corruption, but he doesn't back down.

-Dive deep into IMDb Picks, Scary Good, TV, and more.
+Dive deep into everything about the 2018 Oscars, superhero movies and TV series, IMDb Picks, and more.